+Figure 2: Predicted hydrogen production costs for different technology options in 2030, WACC = weighted average cost of capital.
+Reproduced from IEA (2019).

+IEA (2019), "The Future of Hydrogen", IEA, Paris, www.iea.org/publications/reports/thefutureofhydrogen/

 Electrolysis

 The process to use electrolysis and deliver hydrogen as fuel is shown in Figure 1.
 For electrolysis itself are currently three technologies at the market or close to market introduction.
 Solid Oxide Electrolyser Cells (SOEC) are a new and maybe upcoming technology is represented by the Solid Oxide Electrolyser (SOEC) which have a higher efficiency than the other two, operate at higher temperatures, but are still in development.
-The energy balance in Figure 2 based on lower heating values.
+The energy balance in 3 based on lower heating values.
 The heat input is the energy needed for vaporizing the water to steam.
 The electricity input is the energy needed to split the steam to hydrogen and oxygen.
 The difference between input (100) and the out (84) represents the "latent heat of vaporization" of the produced hydrogen.
 Most of this energy may potentially be recovered through flue gas condensation in a subsequent combustion process.
 If the process is operated at 700 °C, approx. 22 % of the total energy may be supplied as heat.
 As SOEC did not yet reach the maturity level of the other technologies it might be considered in future but not for a near term installation.
 However, technology is demonstrated and developers expect it to be commercially available from about 2025 on.
 However, the state-of-the art SOECs suffer from significant degradation (increase in cell resistance) at high current densities (when current densities get significantly above 1 A/cm2).

 Low Temperature Proton Exchange Membrane Electrolyser Cell (LT PEMEC) is operating at a temperature of between 65–700˚C (expected to increase to 90 °C in the future).
 An energy balance is shown in Figure 3, indicating that the efficiency is around 54%.
 Presently, commercially sold PEM electrolysers have a high stack cost.
 To meet the capital cost requirements of the PEM electrolyser a large and viable reduction in cell stack cost is needed e.g. through the development/identification of new bipolar plate and current collector (CC) materials, and substitution of the catalyst by other less expensive and/or more active catalysts.